nicohvi/nicohvi.github.io/_posts/2016-03-10-diy-jquery.md

 {% endhighlight %}

-Most of those implementations are one-liners, and that's because the DOM element API is actually really good (I had no idea).
-All I'm doing is renaming stuff, which makes me feel useful as well - win win!
+Most of those implementations are one-liners, and that's because the DOM element API is actually really good (who knew, right?).

 To use this new wrapper class I can simply do this